Cafe Noir - Maison du Cafe et des Patisseries

 A La Carte: Coffee, Gateaux, Sandwiches, Salads, Entrees.

 Sunday Lunch: Castletroy Only.
 Other Branches closed Sunday.

 Number of Covers: 60/70

 About The Restaurant

-In a short three years Pat O’Sullivan has created one of the most dynamic Café restaurant chains in Limerick and happily intends expanding far and wide.
-Pat O’Sullivan is no newcomer to the food industry so he really knows what he is about and what his customers want and he set about providing it.
-Managing Director of Masterchefs Hospitality Munster, he always had this vision of bringing a little bit of Paris to Irish café society and this he has done so successfully with his Café Noir Group which is currently in four locations, Robert Street, Castletroy, a large 120 seater cafe ‘Blas by Café Noir’ at the University of Limerick, and more recently with a new branch in Ennis.
+Pat O’Sullivan has created one of the most dynamic Café/Restaurant chains in Limerick and happily intends expanding far and wide.
+No newcomer to the food industry, Pat really knows what he is about and what his customers want and has set about providing it.
+Managing Director of Masterchefs Hospitality Munster, he always had this vision of bringing a little bit of Paris to Irish café society and this he has done so successfully with his Café Noir Group, which is currently in four locations, Robert Street, Castletroy, a large 120-seater cafe ‘Blas by Café Noir’ at the University of Limerick, and more recently with a new branch in Ennis.

 The first Café Noir opened its doors in February 2008 and was a runaway success.
 Pat’s attention to detail was meticulous sourcing a superb Fair Trade coffee called Blue Earth Organic, producing their own wonderful breads in a state of the art bakery, from roast pepper bread, to walnut and date, Vienna loaf to handmade baguettes & brown soda, and making all their own foods.
 The minute you walk through the doors of any Café Noir you get this wonderful waft of fresh bread and coffee emanating from behind the counters.